Understanding Homeowners Association (HOA) Powers and Limitations

 If you do not pay your HOA fees in Ohio, particularly in areas like Cleveland, the homeowners association (HOA) can take significant measures against you.
 To begin with, the HOA will likely charge late fees and interest on the outstanding payments, which adds to your financial burden.

-Should the delinquency worsen, the HOA may impose a lien on your property.
+The HOA may impose a lien on your property if the delinquency worsens.
 This lien, in essence, is a legal claim that can restrict your ability to sell or refinance your house and its title.

-Understanding the community bylaws as an essential document for the homeowners is a must, especially the consequences that can lead to dire situations, such as not settling HOA dues.
+Understanding the community bylaws as an essential document for homeowners is a must, especially considering the consequences that can lead to dire situations, such as not settling HOA dues.

 What Power Do HOAs Have in Ohio?